 What is Gemtesa?

-Gemtesa is a prescription medicine for adults used to treat the following symptoms due to a condition called overactive bladder:
+Gemtesa is used in adults to treat the symptoms of overactive bladder.

-- urgency: the need to urinate right away
+- urgency: the need to urinate right away: and

 It is not known if Gemtesa is safe and effective in children.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine